unchase/Unchase.Swashbuckle.AspNetCore.Extensions/README.md

 }
 ```

-- Since [v2.2.0](https://github.com/unchase/Unchase.Swashbuckle.AspNetCore.Extensions/releases/tag/v2.2.0) you can hide Paths and Definitions from OpenApi documentation for specific controller action without accepted roles like this:
+- Since [v2.2.1](https://github.com/unchase/Unchase.Swashbuckle.AspNetCore.Extensions/releases/tag/v2.2.1) you can hide Paths and Definitions from OpenApi documentation for specific controller action (or all actions) without accepted roles like this:

 ```csharp
 // This method gets called by the runtime.
 Use this method to configure the HTTP request pipeline.